stanfordmed/n3c-spark-exporter/README.md

     - 1.0.1 - Fix for passing bigquery-jar file location in yaml file
     - 1.0.2 - Added a configuration delete_merged_csvs_from_bucket to disable deletion merged CSV files from GCP bucket
     - 1.0.3 - Removed timestamps in MANIFEST.csv and updated config_example.yaml
+    - 1.2.0 - Support additonal columns if provided in config yaml file